arielverbin/Krait/README.md

 git clone https://github.com/arielverbin/Krait.git
 cd krait
 make test  # For running tests/*/tests.cpp
-make test parser interpreter # For running tests/parser/tests.cpp and then tests/interpreter/tests.cpp make run   # For running Main.cpp (Empty for now)
+make test parser interpreter # For compiling and running tests/parser/tests.cpp and then tests/interpreter/tests.cpp make run   # For compiling and running a REPL shell
 ```
+After typing `make run`, you can also use `./build/run/krait path/to/file.kr` to run scripts.

+### Read-Evaluate-Print-Loop (RELP)
+By running `./build/run/krait` without arguments, a REPL shell will open.
+Use `exit` to terminate.